-While getting a legal separation might seem like the easier route, most women ultimately opt for a traditional divorce.
+While getting a legal separation might seem like the easier route, most women opt for a traditional divorce.
 This is mainly due to the finality and closure that comes from a divorce.
-Part of leaving a marriage is the benefit of freedom; freedom to find yourself again and eventually explore new relationships.
+Part of leaving a marriage is the freedom to find yourself again and eventually explore new relationships.
 A legal separation is still technically considered marriage, so you would need a divorce if you wanted to remarry.
-Worrying about that later in your life can carry a lot of unnecessary stress to your newfound freedom.
+Worrying about it later in your life can carry a lot of unnecessary stress to your newfound freedom.

 Tip: A legal separation might sound like an easy solution, but it might have costly emotional consequences down the road.

 On the flip side, there are many instances when a woman has wanted a legal separation, and her spouse agrees.
 However, down the line, he comes back for a formal divorce.
 He might do this for dating and marriage purposes of his own.
 This can be incredibly costly mentally, emotionally, and financially if you must drudge up issues of the past once again.